-All dwellings will be within 400 metres of active public open space greater than 1,500 m in size.
+Increase the proportion of the population within 400 meters of active public open space greater than 1,500 m in size.

 There will be an extended network of recreational corridors, links and connections running through the City of Ryde.

 Local flora and fauna will be effectively conserved.